ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 In case of the `Ansible Community Code of Conduct <https://docs.ansible.com/ansible/latest/community/code_of_conduct.html>`_ violations, the process is the same as above except steps 1-2.
 Instead:

 #.
-The initiator reports the case to the Committee via email.
+The initiator reports the case to the Committee with email.

 #.
 The Committee discusses the case internally, evaluates its severity, and possible solutions.